By David Joel Miller

 This is a big issue when we work with children.
 Some parents want us to find out all the kids secrets.
 This does not work.
 After we tell the parent the first secret the child decides to never be honest again.
 This may require some balancing.

 If an eight-year-old tells me they snuck a sip of dad’s beer or took some cigarette from a store and tried one, I don’t feel the need to tell the parent.
 I want to find out why the kid is doing this and work on that issue.
-What if the kids is injecting heroin in his arm?
+What if the kid is injecting heroin in his arm?
 I think I should tell the parent that.
 So if it is life threatening I will tell the parent.
 I have covered this policy when I first start seeing the kid so he knows if it is life threatening or really scary stuff I plan to help him tell his parent but I can’t keep that secret.
 I do say that little stuff, the kind of stuff most kids do.
 That can stay just between us.

 So there you have some guidelines for what to share with your counselor and when.
 Hope that was helpful.